steguiosaur/nvole/.github/README.md

 mode and look for the language server that suits your needs.

 > There will be several language servers which automatically install.
-> Go to `~/.config/nvim/lua/nvole/plugins/mason.lua` to edit or disable the listed servers.
+> Go to `~/.config/nvim/lua/nvole/plugins/mason.lua` to view the listed servers.

 Add new servers in `~/.config/nvim/lua/nvole/plugins/lspconfig.lua`.